← Back to Real Engineering Stories

 How We Detected It:

-• Customer support reports of oversold items
+• Customer support reports of oversold items (lagging indicator)

-• Inventory audit showed negative stock levels
+• Weekly inventory audit surfaced negative stock levels

 Monitoring Gaps:

-• No alert for negative inventory
+• No alert for stock < 0 or oversell rate

 Root Cause Analysis